 - They make the perfect healthier treat or snack.

-- Almond Meal: These chewy peanut butter oatmeal cookies are made with ground almonds instead of flour.
-For best results, we recommend using store-bought ground almonds.
-You could use ground hazelnuts instead.
+- Almond Flour: These chewy peanut butter oatmeal cookies are made with almond flour instead of regular flour.

 - Rolled Oats: Together with the ground almonds they form the base.
 We highly recommend using large flaked old-fashioned oats since they add a lovely texture.
 For a less chewy cookie texture, you could try using quick oats (but we haven't tested this recipe using quick oats!).
 For gluten-free peanut butter oatmeal cookies, use gluten-free oats.